-The information below is designed to help you understand the different options available for military student loan forgiveness and other service member and veteran relief options.
-If you still have questions or you’d like to talk for free with a student debt relief specialist about your specific situation, call us at 1-888-472-0365 or complete the form to the right to request help online.
+The information below will help you understand the different options available for military student loan forgiveness programs and other Service Member and Veteran relief options.
+If you still have questions or you’d like to talk for free with a student debt relief specialist about your specific situation, call us at or complete the form to the right to request help online.

-Public Service Loan Forgiveness means that your remaining balances are forgiven after you make 120 payments on a qualifying consolidation program.
-Essentially, you consolidate your Direct federal student loans using a program like Income-Based Repayment and then after you make payments for 10 years, all of the debt that remains gets erased from the books without any penalties or credit damage.
+Public Service Loan Forgiveness means that your remaining balances are forgiven after you make 120 monthly payments on a qualifying federal repayment plan.
+Essentially, you consolidate your federal student loans using a program like Income-Based Repayment and then after you make payments for 10 years.
+All of the debt that remains gets erased from the books without any penalties or credit damage.

 One important thing to note is that Public Service Loan Forgiveness only applies if you are currently employed for the public good and continue to be employed in public service for that entire 10-year span.
 If you leave the service, you’re no longer eligible.